 Our CGuardTM carotid embolic prevention system ("CGuard EPS") combines MicroNet and a self-expandable nitinol stent in a single device for use in carotid artery applications.
 Our CGuard EPS received CE mark approval in the European Union in March 2013, and we launched its release on a limited basis in October 2014.
 In January 2015, a new version of CGuard, with a rapid exchange delivery system, received CE mark approval in Europe and in September 2015, we announced the full market launch of CGuard EPS in Europe.
 Subsequently, we launched CGuard EPS in Russia and certain countries in Latin America and Asia, including India.
-We consider the addressable market for our CGuard EPS consists of individuals with diagnosed, symptomatic high-grade carotid artery stenosis (HGCS, \geq 70% occlusion) for whom an intervention is preferable to medical (drug) therapy.
+We consider the addressable market for our CGuard EPS consists of individuals with diagnosed, symptomatic high-grade carotid artery stenosis (HGCS, ≥70% occlusion) for whom an intervention is preferable to medical (drug) therapy.
 This group includes not only carotid artery stenting patients but also individuals undergoing carotid endarterectomy, as the two approaches compete for the same patient population.
 Assuming full penetration of the intervention caseload by CGuard EPS, we estimate that the addressable market for CGuard EPS was approximately \$1.0 billion in 2017. (source: Health Research International 2017 Results of Update Report on Global Carotid Stenting Procedures and Markets by Major Geography and Addressable Markets).

 In April 2017, we had a pre-investigational device exemption ("IDE") submission meeting with the U.S. Food and Drug Administration ("FDA") regarding CGuard EPS where we presented materials that we believed would support a formal IDE submission seeking approval to conduct a human clinical trial in the United States which included our draft synopsis for the clinical trial design.
 The FDA agreed to our pre-clinical test plan and clinical trial design.
 We are currently in the process of obtaining an IDE approval for CGuard EPS, and we intend to ultimately seek FDA approval for commercial sales in the United States.
-We intend to make an IDE submission seeking approval to conduct a human clinical trial in the United States in mid-2019.
+On July 26, 2019, we submitted our IDE application, which, if approved, would allow us to commence a human clinical trial of CGuard EPS in the United States.
+Following FDA's approval of the IDE application and once sufficient funds are available, we intend to commence such clinical trial.